 Now that the holiday season is in full swing, I plan on sharing these cheesy creations with my friends soon and often.
 While I don’t think anyone today would consider a cheese ball terribly sophisticated, I’ll smile when I think about how it shocked my ancestors when it made its appearance on the farm’s holiday table, all those years ago.
 And, of course, I’ll think of Aunt Betty.

-3 oz of Roquefort cheese (or any other soft and creamy blue cheese)
+- 3 ounces Roquefort cheese (or any soft and creamy blue cheese), crumbled

 - 2 tablespoons Worcestershire sauce